 Taxation of Theme Funds

-Though thematic funds fall under the Equity oriented Mutual Funds category, they are not all taxed like regular equity funds.
+Though thematic funds fall under the Equity oriented Mutual Funds category, and they are not all taxed like regular equity funds.

-Where, forFor investments offor a period of more than 1 year, a Long Term Capital Gains Tax(LTCG) of 10% would be deducted from profits more than Rs.1 lakh.
-Under the IT Act, LTCG upto Rs.1 lakh is exempt from taxes.
+For investments offering a period of more than 1 year, a Long Term Capital Gains Tax(LTCG) of 10% would be deducted from profits of more than Rs.1 lakh.
+Under the IT Act, LTCG up to Rs.1 lakh is exempt from taxes.

 So assume you invested in a theme fund in Dec 2019 and withdrew in Jan 2021 with a profit of Rs.2,00,000.

 Your total tax liability would be = 10% of Rs.
-(2,00,000 – 1,00,000) = Rs.10,000
+(2,00,000 – 1,00,000) = Rs.10,000.

 But in case you invest in Global thematic funds, which invests majorly in equities of companies listed abroad, the tax laws of non-equity funds would be applicable.
-So say, you invested in a global fund focusing on companies that are a part of Nasdaq, your taxation would look something like this:
+So say you invested in a global fund focusing on companies that are a part of Nasdaq; your taxation would look something like this:

-For an investment held upto 3 years, you will be taxed according to your income tax slab rate.
-Meanwhile if you held your investment for more than 3 years, a long term capital gains tax of 20% would be deducted from the profits following indexation benefits.
+For an investment held up to 3 years, you will be taxed according to your income tax slab rate.
+Meanwhile, if you held your investment for more than 3 years, a long-term capital gains tax of 20% would be deducted from the profits following indexation benefits.

 Points to remember before investing in Thematic Funds

 - The idea of investment should be your own – Many people can make predictions of the businesses of the future.
 An idea that is popular currently is the belief in a future for electric cars.
-But you should avoid investing in themes simply based on the ongoing trends.
+But you should avoid investing in themes simply based on ongoing trends.
 An idea should first be researched extensively and only invested in after much conviction.

 - Don’t invest based on past performance – A theme that has worked in the past may not continue to work in the future.
 Timing the entry and exit from thematic funds is very important.
-Thematic funds revolve around shorter tenure investments and needs to be followed proactively.
+Thematic funds revolve around shorter tenure investments and need to be followed proactively.

-- High risk-return investments – Investing in thematic funds can be quite profitable if the idea behind it works out.
+- High-risk-return investments – Investing in thematic funds can be quite profitable if the idea behind it works out.
 But if it does not, such funds can also make significant losses to the portfolio.

 - Suitable for experienced and learned investors – It is only prudent to invest in such funds only if you have a deep understanding of the companies and the factors affecting them.
-A person with limited experience or macro-economic knowledge should avoid investing in such high risk funds.
+A person with limited experience or macroeconomic knowledge should avoid investing in such high-risk funds.